Silent Yamaha Pianos for Sale

 Does it affect the touch?

-The system uses optical sensors to detect key movements so there is no affect on the weight of the action.
+The system uses optical sensors to detect key movements so there is no effect on the weight of the action.
 The hammers do have to be moved ever so slightly to make way for the mute rail that catches the hammers preventing them from hitting the strings when in silent mode.
 So there is a theoretical difference to the action setup but we’ve never had any complaints about the action feeling different after the conversion, even from highly accomplished concert pianists.

 Does it replace the practise pedal?

 The silent conversion process does not affect the practise pedal.
 You still get to keep the middle pedal functionality which lowers a piece of felt in front of the strings lowering the piano’s volume significantly.